google/osv-scalibr/docs/supported_inventory_types.md

 OSV-SCALIBR extractors support a wide variety of OS and language package managers.
 Some reuse extraction logic from Google's [OSV-Scanner](https://github.com/google/osv-scanner).

+If you're an OSV-SCALIBR user and are interested in having it support new inventory types we're happy to accept contributions.
+See the docs on [how to add a new Extractor](/docs/new_extractor.md).

 ### OS packages

 | Inventory Type    | Details                        | Extractor Plugin                             |